wwpa65/MechaCar_Statistical_Analysis/README.md

 - Perform multiple linear regression analysis using highly correlated variables (vehicle parameters) in the correlation analysis to determine parameters that predict fuel effiency (MPG).
   - This will enable identifying variables (measured vehicle parameters) that predict fuel efficiency (MPG).

-- Perform One-Way Analysis of Varience (ONE-WAY ANOVA) MechCar and competitor vehicles for fuel efficiency.
+- Perform One-Way Analysis of Varience (ONE-WAY ANOVA) MechaCar and competitor vehicles for fuel efficiency.
   - Independant variables are vehicle groups.
   - Dependent variable is fuel efficiency.
   - This will enable identifying if there are statisticall significant differences in fuel efficiency based on vehicle groups.

-- Perform A/B analysis using competitor vehicle(s) as the control to optimize MechCar vehicle performance by using the identified vehicle parameters that predict fuel efficiency in the multiple linear regression model.
+- Perform A/B analysis using competitor vehicle(s) as the control to optimize MechaCar vehicle performance by using the identified vehicle parameters that predict fuel efficiency in the multiple linear regression model.
     - This step will help optimize vehicle parameters to outperform (or at least equalize) MechaCar vehicle performance over the competitors.

 *What data is needed to run the statistical test?*